 It is often recommended to use an alternative valuation technique in order to obtain another comparable figure (eg a valuation using multiples of net earnings or P/E ratios).
 For other business valuation techniques, please CLICK HERE.

-For an independent, professional business valuation report, please leave your details below and we’ll take care of the rest and send you a FREE sample valuation report:-
+For an independent, professional business valuation letter or report, please leave your details below and we will let you know what’s involved and send you a sample valuation letter and sample report:-